sinch/php-sms-tutorial/README.md

 #Send SMS in Php

-Use the script below to send an SMS in php.
+Use the script below to send an SMS in PHP.

 ##Setup
 1. Create a Sinch developer account at [sinch.com/signup](https://www.sinch.com/signup)